chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 #### **Creating a Lexical Scanner for the Terminal Symbols**

-A lexical scanner is automatically created from the declarations of the terminal symbols of the grammar.
+A lexical scanner is automatically created from the declarations of the terminal symbols of the grammar in the auto mode.
 These terminals can be categorized into ones that do not carry meaningful semantic values, and ones that do.
 Those that do not carry values are assigned type `()`, as in *unit*, in the `auto` mode, and can be declared in one of